-- The Company will not ask Company employees to disclose confidential information from prior employment, and employees should not solicit confidential information from prior employers. - If exposed to confidential information of another company, our employees should not distribute or use the information and should immediately forward the information to Legal Affairs, except that Plexxikon employees must forward the information to the Chief Executive Officer. - The Company will not put current or former employees of other companies in a position to violate their own confidentiality obligations by asking them to provide our Company with proprietary or confidential information.
+- The Company will not ask Company employees to disclose confidential information from prior employment, and employees should not solicit confidential information from prior employers. - If exposed to confidential information of another company, our employees should not distribute or use the information and should immediately forward the information to Legal Affairs. - The Company will not put current or former employees of other companies in a position to violate their own confidentiality obligations by asking them to provide our Company with proprietary or confidential information.

-The Company does not accept or solicit confidential or proprietary information belonging to third parties or competitors.

-- Q I just joined the organization as a Manager in Managed Care and came from one of the Company's primary competitors.
+I just joined the organization as a Manager in Managed Care and came from one of the Company's primary competitors.
 One of my colleagues was asking me about how my former employer plans to deal with the evolving managed care environment.
-Is it okay to answer the question? - A No. You should never disclose the confidential and proprietary information of any of your prior employers or companies with whom you have had prior business dealings.
-If anyone at the Company suggests that you disclose such information, you should contact the Legal Affairs Department or Compliance, except that Plexxikon employees should contact the CEO. - Q My manager asked me to reach out to some colleagues at the clinical research organization I used to work for to find out details of the new study they are doing with one of our competitors.
-Is this okay? - A No. You may not reach out to employees at another organization to collect confidential information. - Q I was in a doctor's office today, and the office staff asked if I wanted a copy of our competitor's new detail piece.
-Is it okay for me to accept? - A Yes.
+Is it okay to answer the question?

+No. You should never disclose the confidential and proprietary information of any of your prior employers or companies with whom you have had prior business dealings.
+If anyone at the Company suggests that you disclose such information, you should contact the Legal Affairs Department or Compliance.

+My manager asked me to reach out to some colleagues at the clinical research organization I used to work for to find out details of the new study they are doing with one of our competitors.
+Is this okay?

+No. You may not reach out to employees at another organization to collect confidential information.

+I was in a doctor's office today, and the office staff asked if I wanted a copy of our competitor's new detail piece.
+Is it okay for me to accept?

+Yes.
 It is okay to accept publicly available information.
 Never ask for or accept any material that is identified as confidential.

-Bribery and Corruption
+Table of Contents Work Environment Conflict of Intere Company Inform and Resources ormation Corporate es Responsibil Compliance with the Standards of Busines

+BRIBERY AND CORRUPTION

-Employees and anyone acting on our behalf are prohibited from directly or indirectly paying or providing anything of value to government officials to improperly influence or gain unfair business advantage.
+Employees and anyone acting on our behalf are prohibited from directly or indirectly paying or providing anything of value to Government Officials to improperly influence or gain unfair business advantage.